Scholarships and Tuition Assistance

 - Up to three classes per fiscal year per person.

 If you are currently not working, you may be eligible for training support.
-Contact Carroll County Business and Employment Resource Center at 410-386-2820 before you register for training for best access to resources (possible tuition, books, uniforms, etc.) depending on your individual circumstances.
+Contact Carroll County Workforce Development at 410-386-2820 before you register for training for best access to resources (possible tuition, books, uniforms, etc.) depending on your individual circumstances.

 Certain career training may be approved for Veterans Education Benefits.
 For more information, call Continuing Education and Training at 410-386-8100.